braedongough/typescript-workshop/03-working-with-js-libraries/lesson.md

 // Package repo: https://github.com/shinnn/count-days-in-month

 declare module 'count-days-in-month' {
-  export default function countDaysInMonth(
+    export default function countDaysInMonth(fullYear: number, zeroBasedMonth: number): number }
-    fullYear: number,
-    zeroBasedMonth: number
-  ): number
-}
 ```

-The above is the equivalent of saying that this function has one default export, a function, which accepts two parameters that are numbers and returns a number.
+The above is the equivalent of saying that this module has one default export, a function, which accepts two parameters that are numbers and returns a number.